timonsafaie/gotit/README.md

 * <kbd>/</kbd> is Fractions/Divisions
 * <kbd>tab</kbd> is to navigate

-Type symbols by their names (i.e. type 'pi' to get &pi;, 'sqrt' to get &sqrt;, etc.)
+Type symbols by their names (i.e. type 'pi' to get &pi;, 'sqrt' to get &radic;, etc.)

-Contact *Timon Safaie* if you have any problems: timon@demonstranda.com
+Contact **Timon Safaie** if you have any problems: timon@demonstranda.com

 Enjoy!